IrisSec/irissec.github.io/_posts/2021-08-04-smorgas-bored.md

 print(output)
 ```

-I tested against the screenshot I had from the discord call but it wasn't lining up.
+I tested against the screenshot I had from the Discord call but it wasn't lining up.
 I was pretty sure everything was right, but I asked for another screenshot of "aa" so I could do a manual test.

 ![smorgas-2](/uploads/2021-08-04/smorgas-2.png)

 Once I saw the length of the string was 3 bytes, I realized that it ended with a newline.
 Totally forgot fgets returned a newline.
 Once I added the newline to the input in the script, it matched.

-Then for the decoding part.
-We can easily brute force the modulo here to reverse it.
+Then for the decoding part, we can easily brute force the modulo here to reverse it.

 ```python
 def bruteMod(prevMeme, match, add):